 Memorable Manitobans: George Henry West (1853-1906)

 On 26 September 1888, he married Sarah Margaret Carr (1852-1938) in Prince Edward County, Ontario.
 They had no children.
 He served on the Winnipeg city council in 1892 and 1893, and was Chairman of its Fire, Water and Light Committee.
-He was a member of Young Methodist Church, the Independent Order of Foresters, IOOF, Woodmen of the World, and the Ancient Order of United Workmen.
-His residence at 124 Nassau Street was designed in 1906 by architect J. H. G. Russell but he died before the building was completed.
+He was a member of Young Methodist Church, Independent Order of Foresters, IOOF, Woodmen of the World, and Ancient Order of United Workmen.
+His residence at 124 Nassau Street was designed in 1906 by architect John Hamilton Gordon Russell but he died before the building was completed.

 Ontario marriage registration, Ancestry.